T4EU-Rev4/loco/README.md

 ## Loco_01
 This is a first version of a firmware on the ESP32, to fullfill the follwoing requirement:

-- accept some command from MQTT-Server
+- accept some commands from a MQTT-Server
-- start and stop animations on different wagons of the train
+- start and stop animations on different wagons of the train by MQTT-commands

+The devices PCF8575 are just port expanders with no processing capabilities.
+So any animations must run on the ESP controlling these devices.
+To keep the code readable, we build a kind of a frame work, where the different animations can be put in own classes derived from the basic animation class TAnimationBasic.
+Due to the PCF8575, there are two bytes available named _portA and _portB.
+These two bytes are transfered to the desired I2C device, so set the bits in this two byte accordingly.

+There a three virtual methods to implement:
+**beforeStart()**
+This method is called once, befor an animation starts.
+Do all the prerequisits and initalizations  here.